Sabir-Ali-Mondal/Outside-of-Egg-3.0/README.md

 3.  **Choose Language:** Select your preferred language for the story.
 4.  **Generate Story:** Click the prominent "✨ Generate Story" button.
 5.  **Experience the Animation:** The application will display a loading animation while the story is generated.
 Once ready, the animated story will appear in fullscreen.
-    *   Use the **sidebar controls** to navigate back, listen to the narration, replay the animation, or download a thumbnail.
+    *   Use the **bar controls** to navigate back, listen to the narration, replay the animation, or download a thumbnail.
 6.  **Switch Themes:** Click the 🌙/☀️ icon in the top-right corner to toggle between the Light and Dark Neon visual themes.

 ## 🛠️ Local Development Setup